Ideas & Open Forum is a place to think out loud about ideas, questions, and things worth discussing.

 “You’ll see it when you believe it,”

 The Psychological Aspect: In modern contexts, it often refers to confirmation bias or the law of attraction.
 Authors like Wayne Dyer popularized the phrase “You’ll see it when you believe it,” suggesting that our internal beliefs and mindset act as filters that shape how we perceive and experience external reality.
 Rich’s thoughts; A lie is a lie!
 Dishonesty is Dishonesty!
-Deception is a Read more…
+Deception is a Lie: maybe of a greater magnitude!
+The first principle is that you must not fool yourself, and you are the easiest person to fool.
+Richard P. Feynman Read more…

 Why, On My Mind